 Tip 5: Build Math Fluency by Applying Problem Solving Strategies

-Children need to understand how to solve a math problem when they are presented with one.
+Children need to understand how to solve a math problem.
 As teachers, we need to teach the steps and strategies one at a time.
 After learning a new strategy, children need to practice each strategy in order to gain fluency with it.

 Incorporating and teaching different strategies will help children build procedural fluency.
 This is important for completing future problems and assignments.